The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 Long pause.

-Every hour spent on execution is an hour not spent on strategic leverage.
-Every client call you join is a call where you’re not developing partnerships.
-Every proposal you review is a proposal where you’re not creating thought leadership.
+Every hour spent on execution is an hour not spent on strategic leverage—every client call you join is a call where you’re not developing partnerships, and every proposal you review is a proposal where you’re not creating thought leadership.

-Execution feels productive because it’s concrete and immediate.
-Strategic work feels uncertain because results take time.
+Execution feels productive because it’s concrete and immediate, while strategic work feels uncertain because results take time.

 But the math is clear: